belcosta/Flight-with-us/README.md

 - PORT 3000

-- data from inputs to lowercase
+- data from inputs to lowercase - not necessary, predefined values will be in lower case

 - using React Hooks & Context